-Program Admission Requirements: Students need one semester of high school word processing and spreadsheets or CIS word processing and spreadsheets or CIS 100 or permission of program advisor to enroll in CIS 110.
+Students need one semester of high school word processing and spreadsheets or CIS 100 or permission of program advisor to enroll in CIS 110.

-Continuing Eligibility Requirements: Students must demonstrate basic computer literacy skills by successfully passing the Computer and Information Literacy Test.
+Students must demonstrate basic computer literacy skills by successfully passing the Computer and Information Literacy Test.
 The test may be taken at any point during the program, but must be completed before graduating.